useriq-com/android-sdk/README.md

 ### Step 3 : Set the user

-Until user is set, SDK will work in passive mode & does not send any data!
 1. Open up the home activity (the activity, which comes immediately after the login)
-2. Build & set the user in onCreate() method of opened activity.
+2. Build the user using `UserIQSDK.UserBuilder` & set the user via `setUser(Context context, User user)` method of UserIQSDK.

 ```java
 import com.appunfold.sdk.UserIQSDK;